Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 .. figure:: img/using_tilesets_configure_terrain_peering_bits.webp
    :align: center
-   :alt: Configuring terrain peering bits on a single tile in the TileSet editor's Select mode
+   :alt: Configuring terrain peering bits on a single tile in the LayeredTileSet editor's Select mode

-   Configuring terrain peering bits on a single tile in the TileSet editor's Select mode
+   Configuring terrain peering bits on a single tile in the LayeredTileSet editor's Select mode

 An example configuration for a full tilesheet may look as follows: